-It's the big one on the run calendar.
+This is the big one on Sydney's fun run calendar.
 Whether you’re a serious runner, jogger, walker, pusher or want to join in for the first time, don’t miss your chance to cry on the way up Heartbreak Hill.
-There are 80,000 participants each year and entries for Sydney’s biggest fun run are open now.
 You'll want to start training soon – the hills are a bitch and 14km can feel much longer than it sounds.

-The annual Sydney Running Festival has distances to suit all runners – from a family-friendly 3.5k to a leg-wobbling 42.2k.
-Starting at Milsons Point, the courses offer some of the most scenic routes in Sydney, with each distance crossing the Harbour Bridge and finishing up at either the Sydney Opera House or the entrance to the Royal Botanic Gardens.
-Last year the event attracted 33,000 participants and raised more than $1.7 million for charitable organisations.
+These courses offer some of the most scenic routes in Sydney, with each distance crossing the Harbour Bridge and finishing up at either the Opera House or the Royal Botanic Gardens.
+Take your pick of the Family Fun Run (3.5k), the Bridge Run (10k), the Half Marathon (21.1k) and the Sydney Marathon (42.2k).

-The main drawcard for these races is that they’re both real flat and real fast.
-If you’re looking to smash a personal record, this is a fun and scenic way to do it.
-The 10k course is a one-lap loop through Cockle Bay, Darling Harbour, Barangaroo and the Rocks.
-The 5k course takes runners from the Rocks to Hickson Road and back again, with views of the Opera House and the Bridge.
+The main drawcard for theses races is that they’re both real flat and real fast.
+Smash you PB on the 10k course, which is a one-lap loop through Cockle Bay, Darling Harbour, Barangaroo and the Rocks.
+The 5k course takes runners from the Rocks to Hickson Road and back again.